FRENCH HOSTAGES TO DIE TIT FOR TAT

 German reprisal killings: Oradour-sur-Glane Church, site of German atrocity, June 10, 1944German reprisal killings: Oradour-sur-Glane ruin, site of German atrocity, June 10, 1944

 Left: The church in Oradour-sur-Glane in which, on June 10, 1944, 245 women villagers or visitors and 205 children were burned to death or shot as they attempted to escape.
 Their husbands, sons, and brothers were marched to nearby barns, lined up, and shot.
-One woman and six men survived the massacre.
+One woman and 6 men survived the massacre.
 After the war a new village was built on a nearby site.
 On the orders of French president Charles de Gaulle the original village has been maintained as a museum and permanent memorial to the cruelty of the Nazi occupation.
 Photo taken June 11, 2004.

 Right: Wrecked hardware (bicycles, sewing machine, etc.) seven decades later, left as a reminder of the unspeakable barbarity of the German reprisal in Oradour-sur-Glane.
-An initial judicial investigation by German authorities into the Tulle and Oradour-sur-Glane reprisals, urged on by Field Marshal Erwin Rommel and Pétain’s Vichy French government, was opened, then suspended, in part because many of the perpetrators had been killed in action during the Allied invasion of Normandy.
+An initial judicial investigation by German authorities into the Tulle and Oradour-sur-Glane reprisals, urged on by Field Marshal Erwin Rommel and Pétain’s Vichy French government, was opened, then suspended, in part because many of the perpetrators had been killed in action during the Allied invasion of Normandy (Operation Overlord).
 Finally in January 1953 a military tribunal in Bordeaux, France, heard the case against the surviving 65 of the approximately 200 Waffen-SS soldiers who had been involved in the massacres.
 Only 21 defendants were in court because many of the accused could not be extradited from the new East Germany (German Democratic Republic).
-On February 1, 1953, with one exception all were convicted of war crimes.
+On February 1, 1953, with a single exception all were convicted of war crimes.

 Marquis members in northern France, 1944Captured French Resistance members, July 1944